Edge modes and symmetry-protected topological states in open quantum systems: Model

 Continuing in this vein but starting from a non-dissipated Pauli string $A$ that now anti-commutes with the cluster operators $K_l$ at two different sites $p$ and $q$ (corresponding to category (b) with $n=2$).
 We show that such operators can also give rise to excitations that determine the dissipative gap in some $\kappa /J$ regimes, becoming longer lived than the $n=1$ case.

 A similar reasoning leads to building a four-dimensional invariant subspace $\{A,B,C,D\}$ given by

-Now, the action of the dissipator depends on the positions of $p$ and $q$ relative to both the boundaries and also to each other.
+Now, the action of the dissipator depends on the positions of the active sites $p$ and $q$ relative to both the boundaries and also to each other, and whether these sites are excited, i.e. whether the operator contains the corresponding factor of $K_p$ and/or $K_q$.

-By inspecting all possibilities, the closest states to the steady state are those for which the sites $p$ and $q$ are next-to-nearest neighbours and located at one of the boundaries.
+By inspecting all possibilities for active sites $p$ and $q$, the closest states to the steady state are those for which the active sites $p$ and $q$ are next-to-nearest neighbours, with one located next to one of the boundaries.
 These conditions minimize the effect of dissipation for two reasons.
-First, the active site on the boundary can only trigger the influence of at most one dissipator, as discussed in the single anti-commuting site case, due to the lack of jump operators centred on the boundary sites.
-Secondly, having both active sites neighbour each other means the operator $D=- K_p K_q A$ is not influenced by the jump $F_{(p+q)/2}$, further reducing the influence of the bath.
-In contrast, separating the active sites allows this operator to be affected by additional dissipative channels.
+First, the active site next to the boundary can only trigger the influence of at most one jump operator, as in the single excited site case illustrated in \figref{fig:krylov}[a], due to the lack of jump operators centred on the boundary sites.
+Secondly, when the excited active sites are next-to-nearest neighbours, $p=q\pm2$, the corresponding operator $D=- K_p K_q A$ is not influenced by the jump $F_{(p+q)/2}$, further reducing the effect of the bath, as shown on \figref{fig:krylov2}[a].
+In contrast, changing the distance between the active sites allows this operator to be affected by additional dissipative channels, as exemplified in \figref{fig:krylov2}[b].

 This kind of operator exists only for $N\geq 6$ because of the spacing needed for these excitations, and each strong symmetry sector contains only two such operators, one at each of the boundaries: $p=2,q=4$ or $p=N-3,q=N-1$.
 Concretely, they are for example generated from $A=Z_2Z_4$ or $Z_{N-3}Z_{N-1}$.